Probesys/bileto/docs/developers/roles.md

 There are three (or four) types of roles:

 - Administrator (and Super): these roles give access to the administration of Bileto.
 There is one and only one “Super” role which cannot be removed.
-- Operational: these roles give access to the back office and allow users with operational roles to be assigned to tickets.
+- Agent: these roles give access to the back office and allow users with agent roles to be assigned to tickets.
 - User: these roles are intended to the end-users so they have access to the assistance tools.

 The type defines the kind of permissions that can be attached to a role.
-For instance, an Operational role can “Answer confidentially to tickets”, while User roles cannot.
+For instance, an Agent role can “Answer confidentially to tickets”, while User roles cannot.

 ## The authorizations